Frequently asked questions (FAQ): drug-induced deaths in Europe

 - More resources on the topics covered by this publication may be found in the Drug-related deaths and mortality topic hub page.

-- For further methodological information and the most recent EUDA data in this area consult the Statistical Bulletin 2024 – methods and definitions for overdose deaths.
+- For further methodological information and the most recent EUDA data in this area, consult the Statistical Bulletin 2025 – methods and definitions for overdose deaths.

 - The European network of drug-related deaths experts supports the EUDA’s work on the DRD key epidemiological indicator.
-The network meets each year to share and discuss new data, studies and experiences at regional, national and European level (The findings of the 2019 meeting were published as a Rapid Communication publication).
+The network meets each year to share and discuss new data, studies and experiences at regional, national and European level (the detailed findings of the 2021 meeting were published as a conference proceedings).

 References